 And guess what?
 Ninety percent of them have no professional background in teaching or education apart from earning an accredited TEFL certification that provides the training and qualifications sought by thousands of schools and language institutes around the globe.
 Most English teachers in such countries make a salary that enables them to cover their expenses and enjoy life comfortably.
 Others, primarily in Asia, make enough teaching English to save 30%-50% of their income after expenses.

-Here are our top picks for tropical countries for teaching English abroad:
+Here are our top tropical countries for teaching English abroad:

 1. Costa Rica

 Land of the Pura Vida (“pure life”), Costa Rica offers a stunning array of magnificent coastlines, virgin rain forests and a people known for their sense of humor and warm hospitality.
 Despite its small land mass, Costa Rica is actually home to one the best job markets in Latin America for teaching English abroad.
 Most English teachers in Costa Rica will interview and begin teaching in January and again in June, and most jobs teaching English in Costa Rica entail teaching English to adults in private language academies and tutoring private students.

 Known as the “Land of Smiles” for the generous spirit of her people, Thailand boasts thousands of English teaching opportunities in the heart of tropical Southeast Asia.
 From the sparkling beaches of the Andaman Sea to the steamy street markets of Bangkok, Thailand offers an endless and tantalizing array of new sights, sounds, smells and tastes.
 A high percentage of English teaching jobs are in Bangkok, a city of dazzling contrasts where modern skyscrapers and state-of-the-art shopping malls stand aside from traditional floating markets, dazzling palaces and ancient temples.